MrGiovanni/MICCAI2020/README.md

   - Note: Entropy minimization is used in target segmentation where the label is not available.
 If solely minimizing entropy, the model would predict a blank mask (entropy = 0); therefore, we need an additional loss to ensure class prior.
 The problem is that class prior does not consider the object's global structure but only ensures the class ratio.
 Probably this is the reason why the authors want to train a network to describe class prior.
   - Note: I do not fully understand the conclusion of "entropy regularisation is a useful alternative to supervision in _source_".

-* [x] Region-of-interest guided Supervoxel Inpainting for Self-supervision - Kayal, Subhradeep; Chen, Shuai; de Bruijne, Marleen, Erasmus MC
+* [x] Region-of-interest guided Supervoxel Inpainting for Self-supervision
   - Speaker: Subhradeep Kayal
   - Q: If restart U-Net outperforms vanilla U-Net, does it mean the vanilla U-Net has not converged?
   - Note: In-painting diseased regions (using label and super-pixel) is more important than random regions.
 Would the learned representation be bias on this specific disease, sacrificing the generalizability?